Trade Stock Indices

 Construction of MACD

-The MACD indicator is constructed using 2 exponential moving averages and this technical indicator draws 2 lines.
-The two default exponential moving averages used are 12 & 26.
-Then a smoothing factor of 9 is also applied when drawing the MACD.
+The MACD technical indicator uses two exponential moving averages and draws two lines on the chart.
+The default moving averages are 12 and 26, and there's a smoothing factor of 9 applied when drawing the MACD.

-MACD technical indicator only plots two lines - the MACD fast line and the MACD signalline
+The MACD technical indicator only shows 2 lines, which are called the MACD fast line and the MACD signal line.

-MACD Lines - How to Trade with MACD Fast Line and MACD Signal-line
+MACD Lines - How to Trade with MACD Fast Line & MACD Signal-line

 • The FastLine is the difference between the 26 EMA and 12 EMA